-His first book, Leadership without Easy Answers, (1994) is a classic in the field.
-Read widely as a foundational text, it is one of the 10 most assigned course books at Harvard and Duke Universities.
-He coauthored the best-selling Leadership on the Line: Staying Alive through the Dangers of Leading with Marty Linsky (2002), which serves as one of the primary go-to book for practitioners across all sectors, and the field book, The Practice of Adaptive Leadership: Tools and Tactics for Changing your Organization and the World, (2009) with Marty Linsky and Alexander Grashow.
+Heifetz co-developed the adaptive leadership framework with Riley Sinder and Marty Linsky to provide a basis for leadership research and practice.
+His first book, Leadership Without Easy Answers (1994), is a classic in the field and one of the ten most assigned course books at Harvard and Duke Universities.
+Heifetz co-authored the best-selling Leadership on the Line: Staying Alive through the Dangers of Change with Marty Linsky, which serves as one of the primary go-to books for practitioners across sectors (2002, revised 2017).
+He then co-authored the field book, The Practice of Adaptive Leadership: Tools and Tactics for Changing your Organization and the World with Alexander Grashow and Marty Linsky (2009).

-A graduate of Columbia University, Harvard Medical School, and the Kennedy School, Heifetz is a physician and cellist.
-He trained initially in surgery before deciding to devote himself to the study of leadership in public affairs and business.
-Heifetz completed his medical training in psychiatry.
-As a cellist, he was privileged to have studied with the great Russian virtuoso, Gregor Piatigorsky.
+A graduate of Columbia University, Harvard Medical School, and the Kennedy School, Heifetz is both a physician and cellist.
+He trained initially in surgery before deciding to devote himself to the study of leadership in public affairs, business, and nonprofits.
+Heifetz completed his medical training in psychiatry, which provided a foundation to develop more powerful teaching methods and gave him a distinct perspective on the conceptual tools of political psychology and organizational behavior.
+As a cellist, he was privileged to study with the great Russian virtuoso, Gregor Piatigorsky.